T20 World Cup: Jimmy Neesham and New Zealand’s unfinished business

 We couldn’t quite hear what Neesham had to say after the win, because he is not the captain, neither was he the player of the match or the one nominated to speak in the press conference (you couldn’t really begrudge Daryl Mitchell getting the nod because his was a story worth celebrating too, for overcoming the struggles from earlier in the night and then shining bright at the end).

 But two hours later after the photo of him still sitting in the chair was shared, Neesham tweeted: “Job finished?
 I don’t think so.”
-The next thing he did was to retweet a three-year-old clip of Kobe Bryant.
+The next thing he did was to retweet a three-year-old tweet showing a clip of Kobe Bryant.

 Just like that Neesham, Mitchell and, really, a collection of individuals punching above their weight, have reached the business end of another ICC event.
 ODI World Cup final, World Test Championship final... and now the T20 World Cup final.
 But they know there is another step to take.